damiant/dust/roadmap.md

 # Roadmap
 - 🔴 Update Burning Man Map to repeat A-Z and clock labels
 - 🔴 Super bright compass color on dark mode
-- 🔴 Tap anywhere on a popup in maps to dismiss it
 - 🔴 Dark side of the mug has a 27 hour event
 - 🔴 All day events for Burning Man are entered as 2 x12 hour.
 Need to clean these up
 - 🔴 Swipe back not working on now > event page